alohawild/python_class/README.md

 ## Titanic
 This is a better and more correct program, `BasicTitanic.py`.
 It uses `Pandas` to change values and is a very good example of using data frame and fixing issues in the data set.
 Dispair is how bad the error rate is--zero would be perfect.
 ### Exercise
 The code is better but still a bit linear (what can I say--I use to code RPG2).
 It can be easily revised to create a file and improved.
 This program is a starting point for would be Python machine learning coding.
 Please enjoy it and maybe even submit to Kaggle!
 The lamda code is obscure but so Python.
 Again, enjoy.
+#### Issue with Cloud9
 I was having trouble running it from the IDE and so I use a command to run it from a terminal.
 Remember to save the code first!
 `Python3 BasicTitanic.py`
 ## Scripting!
 The true power of Python is now displayed in `GoodTitanic.py`.
 This is a more complete program for the Kaggle exercise on Titanic.
 You can see more complex use of data clean-up in the code.
 I also use classes to build everything like a true modern Python coder (remember I am over 50 and wrote BASIC on a Sinclair and so that is saying a lot!).
 The program reads the files, applies the alignment to the data, trains, and then predicts.
 All in the class.